Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/screw.rst

 Screw Modifier
 **************

-The Screw Modifier is similar to the *Screw tool* in the *Tool Shelf* in that it takes a profile object, a Mesh or a Curve, to create a helix-like shape.
+The *Screw* modifier is similar to the :doc:`Screw</modeling/meshes/editing/duplicating/screw>` tool in the *Tool Shelf*, in that it takes a profile object, a Mesh or a Curve, to create a helix-like shape.

 .. figure:: /images/modeling_modifiers_generate_screw_align.png
    :width: 540px